 Construction expenditure is the actual cost of constructing the building or extension.
-A deduction is allowed for expenditure incurred in the construction of a building if you are an ownerbuilder or you contract a builder to construct the building on your land.
+A deduction is allowed for expenditure incurred in the construction of a building if you contract a builder to construct the building on your land.
 This includes the component of your payments that represents the profit made by individual tradespeople, builders and architects.
+If you are an owner/builder, the value of your contributions to the works - for example, your labour and expertise - and any notional profit element do not form part of the construction expenditure.